On the spectrum of the periodic focusing Zakharov-Shabat operator: Examples

 \subsection{Real-valued periodic single-lobe potentials}

-Next we restrict ourselves to the periodic analog of the Klaus-Shaw single-lobe potentials on \cite{KS2002}.
-That is, we take the potential $q$ to be the $L$-periodic extension of a real-valued continuously differentiable function.
-We further assume: (i) $q(x)\geq0$ for all $x \in \Real$, (ii) $q(-x) = q(x)$, and (iii) $q(x)$ is increasing on $[-L/2, 0)$ and is decreasing on $(0, L/2]$.
-In particular, below we consider two examples: \bse \ese where $\dn(x|m)$ is a Jacobian elliptic function, $m$ the corresponding elliptic parameter, and $K(m)$ is the complete elliptic integral of the first kind \cite{NIST}.
-Recall that $m := k^2$, where $k$ is the elliptic modulus.
-Hence when $m=1$ the problem reduces to that studied in \cite{SatsumaYajima} on the infinite line.
+Next we consider a periodic analog of the Klaus and Shaw single-lobe potentials~\cite{KS2002}.
+Specifically, we take the potential $q$ to be the $L$-periodic extension of a real-valued continuously differentiable function on the interval $(-L/2, L/2)$.
+We further assume: (i) $q(x)\geq0$ for all $x\in\Real$, (ii) $q(-x) = q(x)$, and (iii) $q(x)$ is increasing on $[-L/2, 0)$ and is decreasing on $(0, L/2]$.
+In particular, below we consider two examples: \bse \ese where $\dn(x;m)$ is a Jacobi elliptic function, $m\in(0,1)$ the corresponding elliptic parameter, and $K(m)$ the complete elliptic integral of the first kind (see~\cite{NIST} for details).
+Moreover, when $m=1$ the problem reduces to that studied in~\cite{SatsumaYajima}.